Cyclone Jasper: Preparations

 During 6 December, warnings were issued by the Solomon Islands Meteorological Service for parts of Rennell and Bellona Province in the Solomon Islands, after it became apparent that Jasper was moving towards the southernmost islands of New Georgia.
 They warned that the system was expected to produce gale-force winds, rough seas, moderate to heavy swells of 2.5-4.5 m and coastal flooding over the islands.
 Ships across the country were to be suspended.
 Operations at Solomon Airlines were suspended throughout 5 December.
 In anticipation of the possibility of Jasper making landfall on the Queensland coast at tropical cyclone intensity, the Australian Bureau of Meteorology (BoM) issued a number of official warnings to the public in advance of the system's arrival.
 Upon weakening to Category 1 strength at 12:00 UTC on 11 December, several storm warnings and a cyclone watch were issued for coastal and inland areas between Cooktown and Townsville.

-In preparation for Jasper, the Queensland police sent several people to help local councils.
-In the city of Cairns, all flights for 13 December were postponed.
+In preparation for Jasper, the Queensland Police Service sent several officers to assist local councils in the warning zone.
+Cairns Airport postponed all flights scheduled for 13 December.
 Evacuation centers were also set up in Cairns, Port Douglas, and Cooktown in preparation for the storm.
 Services Australia temporarily closed some of its Medicare and Centrelink offices in Far North Queensland.
-Meteorology staff on Willis Island, about 450 km from the coast were evacuated by the Royal Australian Navy (RAN) before the cyclone passed through the area on 11 December.
-Tourists towns prepared for flooding as they were in the firing line of the cyclone, while homeless people were offered shelter through local charities before Jasper arrived.
-Additionally, the mayor of Douglas Shire, Michael Kerr, urged tourists in the region to have a plan to bunker down during the cyclone.
+Bureau of Meteorology staff on Willis Island, about 450 km from the coast, were evacuated by the Royal Australian Navy (RAN) ahead of the storm's arrival.
+Businesses in Cairns were sandbagged, while local charities offered shelter to homeless residents.
+Michael Kerr, mayor of the Shire of Douglas, urged tourists in the region to have a plan to shelter during the cyclone.